C3Imaging/ChildTTS/samples/Readme.md

-# Containes audio samples for our paper.
+# Contains audio samples for our paper.